-The biotope is characterized by the ragworm Hediste diversicolor (JNCC, 2015) and the sensitivity assessments, therefore, focus on this species and the key factors that structure this biotope and the characterizing assemblages (mixed sediments and variable or reduced salinity).
-The biotope LS.LMx.GvMu.HedMx encompasses five sub-biotopes with some differences in the characteristics of the habitat these occur in, that are likely to determine (at least partially) the character of the biological assemblage present.
-The variant biotopes, in general, contain similar species but there are differences in abundance and species richness and some variants are recognized on the basis of the presence of defining species.
-The sensitivity assessments are written to be applicable to all the variant biotopes but identify where there may be different sensitivities.
-The assessments consider the sensitivity of the characterizing polychaetes Pygospio elegans, Streblospio shrubsolii, oligochaetes, including Baltidrilus costata (formerly Heterochaeta costata) and Tubificoides spp.
-The amphipod Corophium volutator, the gastropod Hydrobia ulvae and the bivalves Macoma balthica and Scrobicularia plana are also considered.
-The variant biotopes have been assessed separately and the sensitivity assessments are presented on the MarLIN website.
+The biotopeLS.LMx.GvMu.HedMx.Scr is characterized by the ragworm Hediste diversicolor (JNCC, 2015) and the sensitivity assessments, therefore, focus on this species and the key factors that structure this biotope and the characterizing assemblages (mixed sediments in sheltered habitats).
+The assessments also consider the sensitivity of the characterizing bivalve Scrobicularia plana, where evidence is available.
+The associated polychaetes Pygospio elegans, Streblospio shrubsolii, oligochaetes, Tubificoides spp., the gastropod Hydrobia ulvae and the bivalve Limecola balthica are also considered.
+The closely related variant sub-biotopes have been assessed and the sensitivity assessments are presented on the MarLIN website.